Frequently Asked Questions

 - I want to hire substitute teachers for my grant project.
 How much should I budget for subs?

 - Rates of pay may change from year to year.
 Not everyone knows that substitute teachers and extra help personnel receive benefits!
-You can get this information from Karen Karsnia, 742-4468, and from the Grants Technician in Accounting, 742-4349.
+You can get this information from Karen Karsnia, Grants Office, 742-4468, or Peggy Fisher, Finance Department, 742-4349.

 - Can I put addenda for teachers in my grant budget?
 How do I figure out the budget for that?

 - If your budget pays addenda or stipends to ASD employees, you must include benefits.
 Rates of pay and benefits may change from year to year.
-You can get this information from Karen Karsnia, 742-4468, and from the Grants Technician in Accounting, 742-4349.
+You can get this information from Karen Karsnia, Grants Office, 742-4468, or Peggy Fisher, Finance Department, 742-4349.

 - My grant project budget includes computers/technology.
 Can I buy any make and model?